habitat-sh/habitat/www/source/docs/reference/callbacks.html.md

 ---

 # Callbacks
-When defining your plan, can override default Habitat build phase behavior by using callbacks.
+When defining your plan, you can override default Habitat build phase behavior by using callbacks.
 To define a callback, simply create a shell function of the same name in your `plan.sh` file and then write your script.
 If you do not want to use the default callback behavior, you must override the callback and `return 0` in the function definition.

 You can also use <a href="/docs/reference/build-variables">build variables</a> in your plans to place binaries, libraries, and files into their correct locations during package compilation or when running as a service.